-If you have written an excellent memoir and have been searching for a memoir publisher, your search is over.
+If you have written an excellent memoir and have been searching for the best memoir publishers, your search is over.

 Memoirs are non-fiction narrative writings, and not every publishing house is interested in publishing them.
 To increase your chances of getting your work out there, try contacting as many as possible on this list.